Helen Grime: Orchestral Portrait

 Woven Space (2017) 22 min

 Woven Space takes its title from a work by Laura Ellen Bacon, a British sculptor who creates elaborate structures with fresh willow twigs.
-It was commissioned for Sir Simon Rattle and the London Symphony Orchestra.
+It was commissioned for Sir Simon Rattle and the London Symphony Orchestra by the Barbican and won the prize for Large-Scale New Work at the Scottish Awards for New Music 2019.

 Percussion Concerto (2018) 23 min

-A continuous piece with a lively first movement, a brooding second section and a rapid final movement.
+The Percussion Concerto is a continuous piece with a lively first movement, a brooding second section and a rapid final movement.
 It was inspired in part by the angels in the work of artist Paul Klee.
-Colin Currie premiered the piece with the London Philharmonic Orchestra and Marin Alsop.
+Colin Currie played the premiere with the London Philharmonic Orchestra and Marin Alsop. it was commissioned by Southbank Centre, Baltimore Symphony Orchestra and the Swedish Chamber Orchestra.

 Meditations on Joy (2019) 15 min